OCA/connector-interfaces/connector_dns_dnspod/readme.rst

 =====

 To use this module, you need to:
-1. Create a backend which links to your dnspod.cn.
+1.Create a backend which links to your dnspod.cn.
-2. When you create a domain belonging to the backend, if the domain exports to dnspod.cn successfully, the state will change to done, else exception.
+2.When you create a domain belongs to the backend,if the domain export to the dnspod.cn successfully,the state will change to done,else exception.
-3. Records can be created only in the domain which state is done.
+3.Record can be created only in the domain which state is done.

 For further information, please visit: